George Lamond: Career

-Later in 1993, Lamond released his third album, and his first Spanish-language album, Creo En Ti, via Sony Discos, spawning two Top 15 Billboard Latin Singles, "Baby, Creo En Ti" and "No Morira", the latter of which featured featuring Lisa Lopez.
+Later in 1993, Lamond released his third album, and his first Spanish-language album, Creo En Ti, via Sony Discos, spawning two top 15 Billboard Latin Singles, "Baby, Creo En Ti" and "No Morira", the latter of which featured featuring Lisa Lopez.
 However, label support at Sony Discos ceased once Columbia Records ended his contract.

 Touring continued well into the late 1990s.
 In 1998 Timber! / Tommy Boy records re-released "Without You 98" with various remixes by Willie Valentin.
 In 1999, while high-profile Latin music stars such as Ricky Martin and Marc Anthony engineered successful crossovers to the mainstream Anglo world, Lamond did just the opposite by returning to his roots to record salsa music in Spanish.
 His fourth album, Entrega (Prestigio/Sony Discos), went RIAA-certified gold.
-The album was bolstered by the smash lead single, "Que Te Vas", which peaked at #23 on Billboard's Hot Latin Songs chart and #6 on Billboard's Latin Tropical/Salsa Airplay chart.
+The album was bolstered by the smash lead single, "Que Te Vas", which peaked at number 23 on Billboard's Hot Latin Songs chart and number six on Billboard's Latin Tropical/Salsa Airplay chart.

 Also in 1999, The Hits and More, Lamond's fifth album was released on Robbins Entertainment, containing a collection of his former Anglo hits along with new material.
 The album included a special appearance by K7 as well as freestyle producer, Carlos "After Dark" Berrios, along with Lamond's long-time producer, Chris Barbosa.

 In late 1999, Lamond was approached by producer Robert Clivilles, to be a part of a male group project for Sony Music Japan.
 Lamond accepted the offer, and over the next six months, Urban Society, as the group would later be named, recorded a full-length album with Lamond's vocals.
 It was the first time Lamond ever recorded a completely pop album.
 Due to contract issues with Sony Japan, the album's Asian release was delayed several times until it was ultimately shelved.

-In 2001, Lamond released his sixth album, GL, his sophomore salsa album, which reached #15 on Billboard's Tropical/Salsa Albums chart.
-The first single, "Jurare Quererte", peaked at #20 on Billboard's Latin Tropical/Salsa Airplay chart.
-The follow-up single, "Volver Amar", peaked at #35 on Billboard's Latin Tropical\Salsa Airplay chart.
+In 2001, Lamond released his sixth album, GL, his sophomore salsa album, which reached number 15 on Billboard's Tropical/Salsa Albums chart.
+The first single, "Jurare Quererte", peaked at number 20 on Billboard's Latin Tropical/Salsa Airplay chart.
+The follow-up single, "Volver Amar", peaked at number 35 on Billboard's Latin Tropical\Salsa Airplay chart.